 Not to be outdone by HBO's announcement of a standalone streaming service (although totally outdone by Warner Bros.'
 DC slate), Netflix has picked up a few 'Friends' of its own, 236 to be exact.
 The streaming service confirms today that all episodes of Monica, Chandler, Joe, Rachel, Phoebe and Ross will be ready to watch in time for New Years' 2015, as announced by Gunther and the Rembrandts.

 Understandably, 2013 has become a banner year for TV reunion in that 'Arrested Development' will finally dish out Netflix's revival season on May 26, while even the dormant 'Veronica Mars' got its act together for a fan-funded feature film, but the latest rumors have little merit, despite their long reach.
-Sources lacking credibility yesterday spread news of a 'Friends' reunion season, but despite the rumor's prevalence, no such thing will likely ever take place.
-Find out why inside!
+Sources lacking credibility yesterday spread news of a 'Friends' reunion season, but despite

 More episodes for 'Episodes!'
 In what we can assume was either Showtime's most expensive attempt at a pun, or either the most redundant Google search, Showtime has officially issued a triple-decker for Matt LeBlanc by ordering another round of his hit meta comedy.
 But in all seriousness, how many episodes will the next round of 'Episodes' be?
-Will the former 'Friends' star receive a reduced order, or will he super-size it?
+Will the former 'Friends' star receive a reduced order,

 'Shameless' and 'House of Lies' have fallen to the wayside, and now we have 'The Big C,' 'The Borgias,' and 'Nurse Jackie' to tide us over for the time being, but how else are we going to survive the long wait until 'Dexter' and 'Homeland?'
 Why, with fresh episodes of 'Episodes' this summer of course!
 So how about a fresh look?